Ulf Ewaldsson - T Mobile Senior Vice President - Technology Transformation

 T Mobile Management Efficiency

 The company currently holds 113.09 B in liabilities with Debt to Equity (D/E) ratio of 1.63, which is about average as compared to similar companies.
-T-Mobile US has a current ratio of 0.79, indicating that it has a negative working capital and may not be able to pay financial obligations when due.
+T Mobile has a current ratio of 0.79, indicating that it has a negative working capital and may not be able to pay financial obligations when due.
 Debt can assist T Mobile until it has trouble settling it off, either with new capital or with free cash flow.
 So, T Mobile's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
-However, a more frequent occurrence is when companies like T-Mobile US sell additional shares at bargain prices, diluting existing shareholders.
+However, a more frequent occurrence is when companies like T Mobile sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for TMUS to invest in growth at high rates of return.
 When we think about T Mobile's use of debt, we should always consider it together with cash and equity.

 Similar Executives